dahak-metagenomics/dahak-taco/docs/index.rst

 Workflow Walkthroughs
 =======================

+dahak-taco is a lightweight wrapper around Snakemake tasks.
+Kind of like a corn tortilla.

-The main purpose of taco is to run dahak workflows by calling Snakemake rules contained in the ``rules`` directory.
+The Snakemake API is called to run rules contained in the ``rules`` directory.

 Here are a few walkthroughs of common dahak workflows: